You don’t have to have writing experience to begin earning income as a freelance writer.…

 Revising may not be any fun, but it is necessary and your efforts will be rewarded.

-Fortunately, there are many different online tools which can help you polish your content.
+Fortunately, there are many different online and affordable tools which can help you polish your content.
 Especially if you are not a native of or fluent in the language you’re writing, you should use an app such as Grammarly to check your spelling, punctuation and grammar.

 Also be sure to check your word count to ensure that you’ve written the agreed-upon number of words for your client.